rake-compiler/rake-compiler-dock/README.md

 Overwrite it, if the given gem does not support all of them.

+### Add to your Rakefile

+Rake-compiler-dock can be easily integrated into your Rakefile:

+    require 'rake_compiler_dock'

+    task 'gem:windows' do
+      RakeCompilerDock.sh "bundle && rake cross native gem" end

 ## Contributing

 1. Fork it ( https://github.com/larskanis/rake-compiler-dock/fork )